 Adult summer steelhead Oncorhynchus mykiss in the Columbia River enter freshwater the year prior to spawning.
 This life history strategy allows for access to spawning habitats that are a greater distance from the ocean, or to areas with only seasonal access (i.e., temporary migration barriers due to low discharge or warm water temperatures), compared to winter steelhead that enter freshwater the same year as spawning.
 Adult summer steelhead may enter the Columbia River over an eight-month period between March and October (Busby et al. 1996), but peak migration at Bonneville Dam, the most downstream dam on the Columbia River, (rkm 234) occurs during August when water temperatures upstream of Bonneville Dam may be near lethal limits (Richter and Kolmes 2005).
 The effects of Columbia River water temperatures on survival of adult anadromous salmonids during migration is a concern for fish managers (Keefer et al. 2004).
 Interior Columbia River summer steelhead populations (i.e., upstream of Bonneville Dam) are thus at greater risk to future climate-change related increases in water temperature than other steelhead populations because water temperatures are already at near lethal limits (Wade et al. 2013).
 The physiological effects, both acute and chronic, of elevated water temperatures on salmonids are well studied and include higher metabolic demands, stress, prevalence of disease and death (McCullough 1999).
 Behavioral effects from elevated water temperatures include delayed migration at hydroelectric dams (Keefer et al. 2004; Siegel et al. 2021), temporary use of non-natal tributaries (High et al. 2006) and overshooting or migrating upstream of natal tributaries (Richins and Skalski 2018).

 Due to a prolonged period of freshwater entry and residency prior to spawning, summer steelhead may exhibit complex movement patterns as a behavioral thermoregulation response to suboptimal freshwater habitat conditions.
 Summer steelhead have been shown to temporarily use several non-natal tributaries in the lower Columbia River (i.e., downstream of the confluence with the Snake River) or areas in the Columbia River immediately downstream (i.e., tributary plume) as cool water refuges (High et al. 2006; Keefer et al. 2009; Hess et al. 2016; Keefer et al. 2018).
-Keefer et al. (2009) found that steelhead passage time through the Bonneville Dam reservoir increased after water temperature exceeded 19 °C, as did their use of cool water refuges.
-Steelhead may remain in cool water refuges between 1 h and 237 d (High et al. 2006).
-The spatial extent of non-natal tributary use by steelhead may extend as far upstream as 71 km (Hess et al. 2016).
-The extent of cool water refuge use varies with Columbia River water temperature and has been reported as high as 66% of all interior Columbia River steelhead and, of those, many steelhead (33%) used more than one tributary (High et al. 2006).
-Summer steelhead from the early part of the run (before Aug 25) use cool water refuges at a slightly higher rate (66%) than fish from the later (after Aug 25) part of the run (High et al. 2006).
-The survival benefits of this behavior are less clear.
 Keefer et al. (2009) reported that survival of steelhead using cool water refuges was 8% lower overall (11% for hatchery and 5% for wild fish) compared to steelhead that did not use cool water refuges, but lower survival was attributed to higher rates of harvest within the cool water tributaries compared to in the Columbia River.